Joshlim288/ace-tech-assessment/README.md

 Currently, only Docker is required to be installed.

 # Running the application
-The app has been deployed to Netlify at https://ace-football-scoreboard.netlify.app/

 ## Local run
 1. Navigate to `ACE` directory and run `Docker compose up`